What happens when we ask chatGPT some questions about iconography?

 https://blog.chiselstrike.com/sqlite-based-databases-on-the-postgres-protocol-yes-we-can-358e61171d65

-Etienne Posthumus's avatar Etienne Posthumus shared a month ago
+Etienne Posthumus's avatar Etienne Posthumus shared 1 year, 2 months ago

 We're conducting a survey to better understand the ontology issues within Wikidata and their impact on data reuse.
 Help us out by taking the survey here: https://wikimedia.sslsurvey.de/ontology-issues/ Participation requested by Friday, February 17th at 23:59 UTC.